 One final thought on the problem of broken pottery.
 Imagine smashing a beaker pot and placing one sherd in the midden, then sending a matching sherd away to Stonehenge.
 Neolithic folk are famous for shifting stuff around.

-85. This is a plot of the post pipes, which once held massive timbers that made up the Southern Circle.
+85. This is a plot of the posts, which once held massive timbers that made up the Southern Circle.
 First, note that several posts were placed in threes to represent the family.

 Resolving the underlying geometry of the Southern Circle would always require much work and an intimate knowledge of the Stone Age mind.